 - To prevent infection from occurring again, your dentist will then re-fill the empty canal with a sealer paste.
 Your dentist may put in a temporary seal and put you on a course of antibiotics first or put in a permanent seal straight away.

 - To prevent infection from occurring again, your dentist will then place a permanent cap on the top of your tooth (such as a crown).

 How do I know if I need root canal treatment?

 If you’re experiencing one or more of the following symptoms, it’s recommended you get X rays done by your dentist to confirm if you need a root canal treatment:

-- A hole, crack or chip in your tooth
+- Pain in your tooth

 - Swelling of the gum around one tooth

 - Pain on one area of the mouth when exposed to hot and cold drinks

 Is root canal treatment painful?

 On a scale of 1 – 10, how painful is root canal treatment?